Flight feather: Remiges

 Remiges (from the Latin for "oarsman") are located on the posterior side of the wing.
 Ligaments attach the long calami (quills) firmly to the wing bones, and a thick, strong band of tendinous tissue known as the postpatagium helps to hold and support the remiges in place.
-Corresponding remiges on individual birds are symmetrical between the two wings, matching to a large extent in size and shape (except in the case of mutation or damage), though not necessarily in pattern.
+Corresponding remiges on individual birds are symmetrical between the two wings, matching to a large extent in size and shape (except in the case of mutation or damage), though not necessarily in the pattern.
 They are given different names depending on their position along the wing.

 Primaries

 Primaries are connected to the manus (the bird's "hand", composed of carpometacarpus and phalanges); these are the longest and narrowest of the remiges (particularly those attached to the phalanges), and they can be individually rotated.
 These feathers are especially important for flapping flight, as they are the principal source of thrust, moving the bird forward through the air.
 The mechanical properties of primaries are important in supporting flight.
 Most thrust is generated on the downstroke of flapping flight.
 However, on the upstroke (when the bird often draws its wing in close to its body), the primaries are separated and rotated, reducing air resistance while still helping to provide some thrust.
 The flexibility of the remiges on the wingtips of large soaring birds also allows for the spreading of those feathers, which helps to reduce the creation of wingtip vortices, thereby reducing drag.
 The barbules on these feathers, friction barbules, are specialized with large lobular barbicels that help grip and prevent slippage of overlying feathers and are present in most of the flying birds.

 Species vary somewhat in the number of primaries they possess.
-The number in non-passerines generally varies between 9 and 11, but grebes, storks and flamingos have 12, and ostriches have 16.
+The number in non-passerines generally varies between nine and 11, but grebes, storks and flamingos have 12, and ostriches have 16.
 While most modern passerines have ten primaries, some have only nine.
 Those with nine are missing the most distal primary (sometimes called the remicle) which is typically very small and sometimes rudimentary in passerines.

 The outermost primaries—those connected to the phalanges—are sometimes known as pinions.